 When Mary and I evaluate a game, one of the first things we look at is the Sequence of Play.
 Perhaps the most important part of understanding a game is understanding what a player does on their turn.
 It doesn't mean that we're looking for anything really ornate, or fancy, or different for the sake of being different - we have published, and will continue to publish, games that stick to "Player 1 Move, Player 1 Combat, Player 2 Move, Player 2 Combat" - but it does mean that we're trying to get a sense of how that turn is structured, and how that structure impacts the play of the game.

 If we get a set of rules that don't have a Sequence of Play, well, that's a big red flag.
-Either it means that the designer hasn't taken the time to organize the ruleset properly - not a mortal sin, just a really annoying one - or it means that he or she hasn't yet figured it out - which means that it's not a game yet, not by a long shot.
+Either it means that the designer hasn't taken the time to organize the ruleset properly - not a mortal sin, just a really annoying one - or it means that they haven't yet figured it out - which means that it's not a game yet, not by a long shot.
 (You'd be surprised how often this happens, and that's the reason why so many publishers stress that they're looking for "finished" games.)

 So, what, precisely, are we looking at when we're looking at a Sequence of Play?
 There's a few different things, but the most important is just trying to get a sense of how it plays and how complicated it is.
 (For the same reason, the second thing we tend to look at is the Combat system.)
 Broadly speaking, you can divide up Sequences of Play into a few types or categories, and today I'm going to be talking about some of the most common types.